gotdibbs/monikerz/README.md

 3. Copy `.env.example` to `.env` and configure the relevant environment variables.
 See above for descriptions.
 4. Run `yarn install` from the root of the repository.
 5. Run `yarn dev:dll` once to build the webpack dll of dependencies.
 6. Run `yarn dev` to start webpack in watch mode.
+This will automatically open your default browser.
 7. Run `yarn test` to check that your tests pass ok.
 8. Run `yarn test:coverage` to check that coverage has not decreased.
 9. If you've built a shared component, create a story for it in Storybook.